MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 ## <a name="deletetempmap"></a> `CDC::DeleteTempMap`

-Called automatically by the `CWinApp` idle-time handler, `DeleteTempMap` deletes any temporary `CDC` objects created by `FromHandle`, but does not destroy the device context handles ( `hDC`s) temporarily associated with the `CDC` objects.
+Called automatically by the `CWinApp` idle-time handler, `DeleteTempMap` deletes any temporary `CDC` objects created by `FromHandle`, but doesn't destroy the device context handles ( `hDC`s) temporarily associated with the `CDC` objects.

 ```
 static void PASCAL DeleteTempMap();